s59762/app_starter/README.md

 ### EspressoMartini

 This gem is build for generate general file templates in our daily development life.

-#### Generating locale files for Model

-`rails generate martini:locale:model [MODEL] [LANGUAGE]`

-example:

-`rails g martini:locale:model user zh-TW`

-This will generate a template file at path `app/config/locales/models/user/zh-TW.yml`.

-#### Generating locale files for Cell

-`rails generate martini:locale:cell [CELL] [LANGUAGE]`

-example:

-`rails g espresso:locale:cell user zh-TW`

-This will generate a template file at path `app/config/locales/cells/user/zh-TW.yml`
+Repo [here](https://github.com/oracle-design/espresso_martini).